 - Must provide grants only to other nonprofits or for educational scholarships

 - Must pay up top a 2 percent excise tax on your foundation’s investment assets

-With many steps involved, starting a private foundation can be harder than it looks.
+With many steps involved, starting a foundation can be more complicated than it looks.
 Beginning at square one requires exhaustive time and resources, not to mention expertise.

-Many have found that even though they have managed to get their private foundation off the ground, maintenance costs are prohibitive.
-Resources can be quickly and significantly diluted by overhead and red tape, providing less funds for grantmaking than initially planned.
+Many have found that maintenance costs are prohibitive even though they have managed to get their foundation off the ground.
+Resources can be quickly and significantly diluted by overhead and red tape, providing fewer funds for grantmaking than initially planned.

 Donor-advised funds can be your private foundation solution.

-As an added bonus, donors can deduct their donor-advised fund gift up to 50 percent of their Adjusted Gross Income (AGI) compared to 30 percent of a private foundation gift.
+As a bonus, you can deduct their donor-advised fund gift up to 50% of your Adjusted Gross Income (AGI) compared to 30% of a private foundation gift.